What is the route?

 Those arriving at an inconvenient time will find Ardglass Harbour (Phennick Cove Marina) , 5 miles south-westward of the entrance, offers the ideal tide wait location to perfectly time an approach.

 The East Channel is the principal approach to Strangford Lough.
 It passes in approximately midway between the entrances Killard and Ballyquintin points, then to the east of Angus Rock Lighthouse before taking a central path after passing Kilclief Castle on the western shore.
-Although there are other channels and shortcuts they are not covered here as they are the preserve of the local sailors and are not recommended for newcomers.

 The complete course is 6.15 miles from the waypoint 'Strangford Narrows Approach' to 'Strangford Lough' tending in a north north westerly direction (reciprocal south south easterly).